Open FebNov 2021

 Side effects – cytokine storms and suicide switches

-In CART-T therapies, toxicity and efficacy go hand in hand.
+In CAR-T therapies, toxicity and efficacy go hand in hand.
 If it’s working, there will be side effects.
-If the immune system goes into overdrive it can result in a complex cascade of events known as a ‘cytokine storm’ which can (and has) led to fatal adverse events in some trials.
+If the immune system goes into overdrive it can result in a complex cascade of events known as a ‘cytokine storm’ which can (and has) led to fatally adverse events in some trials.

 Once CAR-T cells have been delivered, there’s no way to get them out again.
 As a living drug, it’s not like a normal medicine that will eventually be metabolised and leave the body, once they’re in – they’re in!
 So if something goes wrong researchers are now engineering CAR-T cells to have a ‘suicide switch’ – a way of inducing the cells to die off with the addition of a small molecule drug.

 - Safety concerns (see side effects above).
 In clinical trials for the two currently available treatments, all patients reported adverse side effects with 84-95% experiencing severe side effects (including six deaths across both trials).
 While these deaths were mostly attributable to ‘cytokine storms’, there are other severe neurological side effects which are significant and still not well understood.